RAD 140 Principles of Radiographic Imaging I

 1. State the principles of x-ray production.

-4. Describe the structure and function of an x-ray tube.
+3. Describe the structure and function of x-ray tube and discuss methods to extend tube life.

 3. Describe the various interactions that occur when x-ray passes through matter.